grind-rip/grind-rip-site/site/content/journal.md

   * [3Sum](/leetcode/3sum)
   * [Container With Most Water](/leetcode/container-with-most-water)
 * I should be able to finish all of this by next Friday.
 It's just arrays.

+# 2025-02-22

+* Studying every weekend is kinda a drag.

+# 2025-02-23

+* Around 35 hours of dedicated, focused work per week is about where I tap out.

+# 2025-02-24

+* Ripping through sliding window.

+# 2025-02-25

+* SSDD

+# 2025-02-26

+* I honestly work maybe 1-1.5 hours per day.
+Absolutely nuts.

+# 2025-02-27

+* More of the same.

+# 2025-02-28

+* "Sorry, babe, I can't celebrate your birthday–I have to *Merge Strings Alternately*..."

+# 2025-03-01

+* February stats: 91 hours of studying.

+# 2025-03-02

+* Into the rabbit hole: Palindromic Substrings -> Manacher's Algorithm.
+Why am I doing this?
+Is it even worth it?

+# 2025-03-03

+>"Can I have an extra [obscure coding problem]?"
+[I] asked Mr. [LeetCode].
+"It's my birthday."
+To everyone's surprise, Mr. [LeetCode] gave it to him.

+# 2025-03-04

+>'Cause sometimes you just feel tired
+>Feel weak, and when you feel weak
+>You feel like you wanna just give up
+>But you gotta search within you
+>Try to find that inner strength and just pull that shit out of you
+>And get that motivation to not give up
+>And not be a quitter
+>No matter how bad you wanna just fall flat on your face and collapse

+* Ayyy.
+A recruiter reached out from [Assured](https://www.assured.com).
+Scheduled a call for Friday, March 7th @ 10:00.

+# 2025-03-05

+* [Upstart](https://www.upstart.com) got back to me.
+Absolutely no interest in joining this company, but I need interview reps.

+# 2025-03-06

+* A recruiter reached out from [Stytch](https://stytch.com).
+Set up a call for Monday, March 10th @ 11:00.
+* Applied to American Express (Senior Engineer - Cloud APIs & Orchestration).